sez11a/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 ## Get a Document

-You can get a `Document`'s fields by executing the following curl or Java command.
+You can get a `Document`'s fields by executing the following cURL or Java command.
 Replace `1234` with the `Document`'s ID.

 ```tip::
    Use ``Documents_GET_FromSite.[java|sh]`` to get site ``Document`` IDs.